yahoo/Oak/README.md

 An OakRBuffer can represent either a key or a value.
 The OakRBuffer's user can use the standard interface of a *read-only* ByteBuffer, for example, `int getInt(int index)`, `char getChar(int index)`, `limit()`, etc. Note that ConcurrentModificationException can be thrown as a result of any OakRBuffer method in case the mapping is concurrently deleted.

-For backward compatibility with applications that are already based on the use of ByteBuffers, Oak Buffers provide the transform method that atomically applies a transformation to the underlying ByteBuffer.
+For backward compatibility with applications that are already based on the use of ByteBuffers, Oak Buffers provide the transform method that atomically applies a transformation to a *read-only* instance of the underlying ByteBuffer.
 For a more comprehensive code example please refer to the [usage](#usage) section.

 ### Notes on data retrieval